wynksaiddestroy/py_stringmatching/docs/Tutorial.rst

 (There are also two hybrid similarity measures: Monge Elkan and Soft TF/IDF.
 They are so called because each of these measures uses multiple similarity measures.
 See their descriptions in this user manual to understand what types of input they expect.)

-At this point, you should know if the selected similarity measure treats input strings as sequences, or bags, or sets, so that later you can call the tokenizing function properly (see Step 3 below).
+At this point, you should know if the selected similarity measure treats input strings as sequences, bags, or sets, so that later you can set the parameters of the tokenizing function properly (see Step 3 below).

 2. Selecting a Tokenizer Type
 -----------------------------
 If the above selected similarity measure treats input strings as sequences of characters, then you do not need to tokenize the input strings **x** and **y**, and hence do not have to select a tokenizer type.

-Otherwise, you need to select a tokenizer type, such as alphabetical tokenizer, qgram tokenizer, whitespace tokenizer, etc. py_stringmatching currently provides five different tokenizer types: alphabetical tokenizer, alphanumeric tokenizer, delimiter-based tokenizer, qgram tokenizer, and whitespace tokenizer (more tokenizer types can easily be added).
+Otherwise, you need to select a tokenizer type. py_stringmatching currently provides five different tokenizer types: alphabetical tokenizer, alphanumeric tokenizer, delimiter-based tokenizer, qgram tokenizer, and whitespace tokenizer (more tokenizer types can easily be added).

 A tokenizer will convert an input string into a set or a bag of tokens, as discussed in Step 3.